eScienceLab/eScienceLab.github.io/_projects/eurosciencegateway.md

 Network](https://pulsar-network.readthedocs.io) (a wide job execution system distributed to scale computing power over heterogeneous resources) and
 FAIR workflow services pioneered in the [EOSC-Life](https://www.eosc-life.eu/) cluster ([WorkflowHub](https://workflowhub.eu/), [Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/) and metadata standards like [schema.org](https://schema.org/)).

-EuroScienceGateway will lift Pulsar9 from TRL-7 to TRL-9 by expanding the APIs, hardening deployments and adding support for different usage patterns, e.g. data localisation during job scheduling.
+EuroScienceGateway will lift Pulsar from TRL-7 to TRL-9 by expanding the APIs, hardening deployments and adding support for different usage patterns, e.g. data localisation during job scheduling.

 [National Galaxy instances](https://galaxyproject.org/use/) across Europe and other workflow management systems will be enabled to submit jobs to this distributed compute network.
 Pulsar will become a production-ready interface for European computing resources, including [EGI](https://www.egi.eu/) and [EuroHPC](https://eurohpc-ju.europa.eu/) as Pulsar providers.